The Centers for Disease Control and Prevention in Atlanta admit a long-standing error.

 House of Representatives blocks enforcement of light bulb standards.

-Finally, finally, we're not gonna have to be mandated or we're not gonna be mandated by these stupid idiotic compact fluorescent light bulbs.
+Finally, finally, we're not going to have to be mandated or we're not going to be mandated by these stupid, idiotic, compact fluorescent light bulbs.

 You think that wasn't political?